Intuitive Understanding of Quantum Computation and Post-Quantum Cryptography: Introduction

 To understand post-quantum cryptography, we have to understand quantum mechanics and quantum computers.
 Therefore, before studying post-quantum cryptography, I bought the classic book "Quantum Computation and Computation Information" by Michael Nielsen and Isaac Chuang \cite{quantumbook}.
 The book was too advanced to me, so I took an excellent approachable quantum computation course by Umesh Vazirani \cite{quantumberkeley}.
 In fact, I learned most quantum computation from Vazirani's course.
 Later on, I've realized that understanding quantum computers has nothing to do with understanding post-quantum cryptography.
 It was too late.
 I couldn't unlearn what I have learned.
 Therefore, I'll describe both quantum computers and post-quantum cryptography to make sure that you will make the same mistake as I did :) Joking aside, as a security engineer who is trained with "trust, but verify" mindset, I feel guilty to blind trust that Shor's quantum algorithms \cite{shorquantum} break our current cryptographic protocols.

 After "wasting" our time studying quantum algorithms, we'll study post-quantum cryptography.
 As Shor's algorithms solve factoring and discrete log problems in polynomial time, cryptographers had to find alternative cryptographic constructions that are presumably safe against quantum computers.
-The following cryptographic constructions are selected to advance to the 2nd round in NIST's post-quantum cryptography competition \cite{nistpostquantum}: lattice-based cryptography, hash-based digital signature, code-based cryptography, multivariate public key cryptography and supersingular elliptic curve isogeny.
+The following cryptographic constructions are selected to advance to the 2nd round in NIST's post-quantum cryptography competition \cite{nistpostquantum}: lattice-based cryptography, hash-based digital signature, code-based cryptography.
 I feel a headache just by reading these names :) They're independent of each other and each topic deserves its own research, so I'll describe them one-by-one in later chapters.
 They're are all difficult to understand, but the most challenging obstacle is to overcome our fear in dealing with them.
 No worries, if you can't understand them, blame me for not explaining them well :)